Daan de Kort: Personal life

 De Kort lives in his birth place of Veldhoven.
+As of 2023, he was engaged to be married.

 He lost 96% of his eyesight in a few days time in March 2008, when he was fifteen years old, and he is now only able to see the contours of his immediate surroundings.
 The growth of one of his skull bones damaged his optic nerve.
 The bone was removed through surgery to prevent complete blindness.
 De Kort started performing as a disc jockey the following year under the stage name DJ Braille.
 He stopped appearing as a DJ shortly before he became an alderman.
 De Kort also recorded a four-episode podcast series called Eyeopener in late 2020 and early 2021 about his disability.
 In June 2022 – while in parliament – he started hosting the new monthly radio show De Kort in Den Haag (De Kort in The Hague) together with Theo Erkens about national politics on local station Kempen FM.